Qabel/qabel-drop/README.md

 There is also support for multiple concurrent deployments for e.g. blue/green deployments: `inv deploy --into green` would deploy the application into `deployed/green/uwsgi.ini`.

+## Push notifications

+Support for push notifications is available for Firebase Cloud Messaging (FCM).
+New drop messages are posted via topic data messages to `/topic/<drop-id>`.
+Topic subscription is handled solely by FCM.
+The data messages have the following structure:

+    {
+        'drop-id': STR drop_id,
+        'message': STR base64(message),
+    }

+Note that unlike drop IDs which are encoded in URL-friendly base64 (RFC 4648 section 5, see [drop specification](http://qabel.github.io/docs/Qabel-Protocol-Drop/)) the message is encoded in standard base64.

+Naturally using FCM requires obtaining a proper API key from Google.
+Operation without push notifications, or no notifications at all is possible and does not require an API key:

+    qabel:
+        drop:
+            PUSH_NOTIFICATORS: []

 # Running the tests